If you publish great content and no one reads it, does it add value?

 Before you call in favors to build partnerships, make sure your content is shareworthy.
 Content that doesn’t excite 20 readers won’t miraculously thrill 2,000.

 It can be a challenging feat to get your content noticed in today’s online market.
 Viral videos and Facebook posts pop up frequently, and the average attention span of the consumer continues to shorten.
+(Although we bust the myth of the human is shorter than a goldfish attention span here!)

 However, standing out in the crowd isn’t impossible.
 People gravitate toward valuable content, and more often than not, share it with family and friends.